winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 4. Make sure there's a `main.w` file in the root of the repository.
 5. Click on "Deploy".
 6. You'll be redirected to your new project's page (https://wing.cloud/-team/-project).

-#### Redirect to sign-in process from a Preview Environment URL

-1. If you try to access a preview environment url while you are not signed in to Wing Cloud (from the PR comment for example), you will be temporarily redirected to the Wing Cloud sign in flow.
-2. Once singed in, you will be redirected to the preview environment url.

-#### Authentication and Authorization

-1. Wing Cloud will use GitHub for authentication and authorization.
-2. Developers will be able to install Wing Cloud application in a GitHub repository only if they have the needed GitHub permissions.
-3. Preview environments will be created automatically for all developers that can create a PR in a repository.
-4. Only developers that are **signed-in to Wing Cloud** and **have access to the preview environment's repository** can view preview environment created for that repository.
-5. If an unsigned user attempts to access a preview environment, they will be directed to the Wing Cloud sign-in page in order to complete the sign-in process before proceeding.
-6. If a Wing Cloud signed-in user that doesn't have access to the preview environment's repository attempts to access a preview environment, they will be directed to the Wing Cloud dashboard page and will be notified that they don't have access to the preview environment's repository.

-#### Wing Cloud View for Signed-In Users

-1. Once signed in, you will automatically see Wing Cloud page for signed-in users.
-2. You can install Wing Cloud application on any of your repositories.
-3. Signed-in users see a list of all the repositories that have Wing Cloud application installed.
-4. For each repository, there is a list of all the preview environments.
-5. In order to see a preview environment, click on the preview environment url.

-#### Installation of Wing Cloud application

-In order to use Wing Cloud, you should sign in to Wing Cloud and install the Wing Cloud application in your GitHub account and repository.
-The installation process is straightforward using GitHub application:

-1. Goto https://wing.cloud and sign in if you are not already signed in.
-2. In https://wing.cloud, Click on "Deploy with Wing Cloud"
-3. Complete GitHub application authentication and installation.
-4. You are now ready to use Wing Cloud.
-5. A welcome email will be sent to you with additional information and links to documentation.

 #### Preview Environment for production branch